Rotaru1580/test/README.md

 # Hello, world!

-I study in Netology from January 2024
+I study in Netology from January'24